Travel Espresso Makers: These Portable Brewers Get You Caffeinated on the Go

 Espresso makers have a tough jobs.
 Nearly boiling water, hundreds of PSI, and lots of tiny sealing surfaces all working together.
 Sometimes they just give up.
 Wouldn’t you?
 A warranty brings peace of mind – letting you know that the company that made the gadget you plunked down the better part of a hundred bucks for has faith in its quality control and is willing to repair or replace any failed units.

 All of the espresso makers in the following list come with at least a one year warranty, and the incredibly built Flair Signature comes with a 5-year warranty.
 Typically, warranties do not cover o-rings, glass parts, or other wear surfaces, but if these parts fail they can usually be replaced without much effort or cost.

 One thing that makes most of these espresso makers portable is that they are entirely manual coffee machines.
 This means that you provide all of the impetus to turn water into espresso.
 In most cases, this includes heating the water.
 Some of these espresso makers are indifferent to how you heat the water: microwave, stovetop, grill, whatever.
 Others, like the aluminum Bialetti Moka Express, can’t be used with a microwave or with induction stovetops.

-If finding some way to heat the water is a problem there are a few options that will take care of that step for you – but they will require access to an electric socket.
+If finding some way to heat the water is a problem there are a few options that will take care of that step for you – but they will require access to an electrical socket.

 These espresso makers work best when they have been preheated.
 Just like your home espresso maker, a cold machine will result in tepid and unpleasant espresso!

-The 9 Best Portable Espresso Makers for 2019
+The 8 Best Portable Espresso Makers for 2020

 The Wacaco Nanopresso Portable Espresso Maker offers a degree of customization not seen in any of the other espresso makers here.
 The optional Barista Kit comes with multiple sizes of filter basket and water tanks.